Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 ### Add documentation to your product

-Product documentation consists of a number of articles.
-Articles are created by adding resources of kind `Resource` to the API Server.
+Product documentation consists of articles, which are created by adding resources of kind `Resource` to the API Server.
 Each `Resource` contains markdown content that will be rendered with the product in the Marketplace.

 In the following example, three articles are added to the product: